Juici/KissCleaner/README.md

 This is a rewrite of my fork of [KissAnime Cleaner](https://gist.github.com/crapier/91926a6353207f4524cc) by crapier.
 It features a new settings menu design and various updates and clean ups of the code.

+Feel free to submit a pull request if you have a fix or feature you want adding and I'll review it.

 ## Features